Home For Students Gateway 2 English 2 Gateway 2 unit 3 : The Gifts of Youth

 GiftGifted

-Some Youth think adults are: old-fashioned, intolerant, severe, bossy, undemocratic, mean, nosy, authoritarian
+: old-fashioned, intolerant, severe, bossy, undemocratic, mean, nosy, and authoritarian.

-Some Adults think youths are: rebellious, intolerant, strong-headed, thoughtless, careless, immature, untidy, disobedient, adventurous.
+Some adults think youths are: rebellious, intolerant, strong-headed, thoughtless, careless, immature, untidy, disobedient, and adventurous.

-an Idiom is an expression that cannot be understood from the meanings of its separate words.
-It rather has a separate meaning of its own. here are some examples:
+An idiom is an expression that cannot be understood from the meanings of its separate words.
+It instead has a separate meaning of its own.
+Here are some examples:

 • Rain cats and dogs: to rain heavily.
 It’s raining cats and dogs.

-• In the bag: Certain or extremely likely to occur.
+• In the bag: Certain or highly likely to occur.
 Don’t worry about the final exam.
 It’s in the bag.

-• Dead loss: something described as a dead loss is absolutely unsuccessful or useless (a complete failure) When it comes to maths, my sister is a dead loss.
+• Dead loss: something described as a dead loss is unsuccessful or useless (a complete failure).
+When it comes to maths, my sister is a dead-loss.

 • With flying colors: easily and excellently.
 They had their exam with flying colors.